 Exiting the trees, the trail skirts the mountainside as it continues to climb in a leisurely manner.
 Crossing an open area, we came across some people enjoying a horseback ride through the mountains.
 What a beautiful way to explore!

-About two and a half miles up, we came to the trailhead for Baldy Peak, and again folloed the mountainside in a gradual climb toward the summit.
-At the top, as we signed the Summit Register, the views were abbsolutely spectacular as we enjoyed an excellent box lunch picnic, prepared by one of the restaurants in town.
+About two and a half miles up, we came to the trail-head for Baldy Peak, and again followed the mountainside in a gradual climb toward the summit.
+At the top, as we signed the Summit Register, the views were absolutely spectacular as we enjoyed an excellent box lunch picnic, prepared by one of the restaurants in town.

 After a nice little six hour hike, nothing is quite so nice as a long soak in the soothing natural hot springs at the Box Canyon Lodge & Hot Springs, followed by a leisurely walk up town for dinner and a much deserved craft beer at one of the many great restaurants on Main Street.